kitsunyan/intel-undervolt/README.md

 resulting limit will be set to `100 - 20 = 80°C`.
 Note that offsets higher than 15°C are allowed
 only on Skylake and newer.

+### Energy Versus Performance Preference Switch

+Energy versus performance preference is a hint for hardware-managed P-states (HWP) which is used for performance scaling.

+For instance, with `performance` hint my i7-8650U is able to run at 4.2 GHz, and overall CPU performance appears to be higher, but the clock speed is always locked to 4.2 GHz unless multiple cores are loaded or CPU is throttled.
+With `balance_performance` hint, CPU increases the clock speed only under load but never goes higher than 3.9 GHz, but performance of integrated GPU is significantly better at the same time.

+intel-undevolt is able to change HWP hint depending on the load, which allows to achive either better performance or better battery life.
+This feature is available in daemon mode only which will be described below.
+The following syntax is used to configure HWP hint:
+`hwphint ${mode} ${algorithm} ${load_hint} ${normal_hint}`.

+For instance, if I want to get high CPU and GPU performance from AC, I need to set `performance` hint when CPU is under load but GPU isn't (`performance` hint reduces GPU performance in my case).
+Hint switching can be configured depending on power consumption of `core` and `uncore`:
+`hwphint switch power:core:gt:8:and:uncore:lt:3 performance balance_performance`. `intel_rapl`
+module is required to measure power consumption.

+To get a better battery life, clock speed can be reduced until CPU is under continuous high load, which will hold the lowest CPU speed most of the time.
+Hint switching can be configured depending on the CPU load: `hwphint switch load:single:0.90 balance_power power`.

+Multiple `hwphint switch` rules can be used, the hint will be selected depending on current hint, which can be configured by another tool (e.g. tlp).
+You can use `hwphint force` rule to set the hint independently, but only one rule can be declared in this case.

 ## Usage

 ### Applying Configuration